-If you're a streaming fan you'll be pleased too, because IPVanish can get access to Netflix, Amazon Prime, Hulu, and a bunch more.
-However, if you're looking to stream British TV you might be out of luck, as we struggled to access BBC iPlayer in our testing.
+If you're a streaming fan you'll be pleased too, because IPVanish can get access to Netflix, Hulu, BBC iPlayer and others.
+However, we failed to unblock Amazon Prime during our last testing.

 CyberGhost is hugely popular, with over 10 million users around the world.
-We can see why, too, as while it lacks a dedicated fake GPS function, it has a unique server filtering feature that makes it super easy to get great speeds for whatever you want to do.
+We can see why, too, as while it lacks a dedicated fake GPS function, it has a unique server filtering feature that we loved in our CyberGhost VPN review, and makes it super easy to get great speeds for whatever you want to do.

-Combine that with a vast number of servers in 90 countries, and you'll have a huge range of locations to explore when your fire up your third-party fake GPS app.
+Combine that with a vast number of servers – more than 7,800 dotted across 91 countries – and you'll have a huge range of locations to explore when your fire up your third-party fake GPS app.

-But, while it's got a massive network and excellent streaming power, CyberGhost's apps just aren't quite up to scratch with the very best in the business.
-They seem a little crude in comparison, but if you can get past that they're still very functional – and we can't forget to comment on how affordable the service is (very!).
+But, while it's got a massive network and decent streaming power, CyberGhost's security features and apps haven't been audited yet.
+But if you can get past that you will have a still very functional VPN – and we can't forget to comment on how affordable the service is!